 Doctopus and Goobric: The Ultimate Digital Assessment Tools

-These game-changing digital tools will help you develop a more efficient formative assessment system and cut your overall grading time in half.
+These game-changing digital tools will help you develop a more efficient assessment system and cut your overall grading time in half.

 As I’m sure many fellow teachers would agree, developing an effective system of providing meaningful, individualized feedback to each of our students during the writing process can be a challenge.

 With student counts for secondary teachers ranging anywhere from 100-150+, it can sometimes feel like our pre-unit grand conferring plans are on the losing end of a never-ending battle with class time and circumstance.

 And let’s be real for a moment about how we end up spending our precious time post-unit: agonizing for hours upon hours over final essay stacks, noting errors and making comments that are often too late to make an impact or that may never even see the light of day.
 The cycle can be disheartening.